Short answer: no. Not to -start-. Not for 6 months or so (up to about 9 months for a student aged 5 and below).

 If it helps you make a decision: every student I've ever had who started with a a synth bought a real piano within a year - - often within three months.

-There is further discussion of this topic regarding a digital piano vs. electronic keyboard on my questions and answers for students and parents.
+There is further discussion of this topic regarding a digital piano vs. electronic keyboard on my page of questions and answers for students and parents.
 Search on "real piano".

 Contact me for reprint permission.